rakesh-rs211/LinuxWorkshop/ReadMe.md

 > ssh -Y sa130XXX@login.cac.queensu.ca

 Note: Replace '*sa130XXX*' with the username you received earlier to your registered email.
-The *-Y* flag in the ssh command is for enable X11 forwarding for graphical interface.
+The *-Y* flag enables X11 forwarding for graphical interface.

 ### *Exercise 0*
 1. Download a MobaXterm or any other terminal emulator and installing on your computer.
 For Mac user, you can open the '*Terminal*' application.